justahuman1/flask_dashboard/README.md

 # Flask Dashboard

-A dashboard for integrating Python, Tableau, and Google Sheets for automated data collection and visualization.
+A dashboard for integrating Python, Tableau, and Google Sheets for automated data collection, visualization, and analysis.
 Built in with a full webscraper for the top 100 crypto coins and scikit-learn models for continous integration of new bitcoin data.

 [Live Site](https://scm315-honors-app-prod.herokuapp.com)